amytai/cinterrupts-osdi/README.md

 ## Calibrated Interrupts
-This repository contains instructions and source code for compiling and reproducing results in the Calibrated Interrupts paper, to appear in OSDI '21 (see the paper PDF in the top-level of this repository).
+This repository contains instructions and source code for compiling and reproducing results in the Calibrated Interrupts (cinterrupts) paper, to appear in OSDI '21 (see the paper PDF in the top-level of this repository).

 ### Evaluation instructions
 At the end of this document, we describe how to compile and install the evaluation environment, should the evaluator choose to do so.
 However, due to needing the cinterrupts custom kernel, we have set up an environment for the evalutors on our machines.

 #### Accessing the evaluation environment
 TODO: information on how to access the machines.

+### Content of the repository
+* `linux-kernel` directory with Linux kernel sources and cinterrupts patch
+* `linux-kernel/cinterrupts.patch` device emulation and nvme driver
+* `linux-kernel/linux-kernel-5.0.0-16.17.tgz-part-a[abcd]` splitted archive of the Linux vanilla kernel ver 5.0.0-16.17
+* `linux-kernel/config-file` config file used for our kernel compilation
+* `build-kernel.sh` script to extract Linux kernels source, apply the cinterrupts patch and compile the kernel
+* `fio` directory with fio 3.13 sources and cinterrupt patch for fio
+* `fio/fio-3.13.tgz` sources of original version of fio 3.13
+* `fio/fio_barrier.patch` patch with cinterrupts support in fio
+* `build-fio.sh` script to extract fio source, apply cinterrupts patch and compile the fio
+* `fig5` directory with scripts to reproduce Figure 5 in the paper

 #### Reproducing each figure
 In the XXX/ subdirectory, we have scripts and instructions for reproducing the key figures in our paper.